sirjessthebrave/teaching-git/README.md

-WE ARE LEARNIN GIT BITCHES
+WE ARE LEARNIN GIT!!

-Seth branch is the sexiest branch

-Jess branch is the best branch cuz the jess branch dont stop

-Sarah yay!
+Make your Code Changes HERE: